ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 `AddComponentData` just checks that a component doesn't already exist, and `SetComponentData` checks that it does already exist.

+After adding a component to an entity, you are able to inspect and change the values in the inspector window by selecting the entity in the Entities Hierarchy, just like you can inspect and modify regular MonoBehaviour components.

 To get component values from an entity, you use `GetComponentData`, and you can then change the struct, and apply it via `SetComponentData`.

 ```c#